zozzlethena/docs/pages/tokenomics.md

 Partners can request additional tokens to be _whitelisted_.

-A permissionless _whitelisting_ on-chain governance process will be implemented in the future, pending required on-chain governance infrastructure on Optimism.
+A permissionless _whitelisting_ on-chain governance process will be implemented in the future, pending required on-chain governance infrastructure on Arbitrum.

 ## Commissaire